-Each child must have his or her own tubing, medication cup and mouthpiece or facemask.
+Each child must have their own tubing, medication cup and mouthpiece or facemask.
 These should be kept in a separate labeled bag.
 In addition, the manufacturer's instructions regarding use and care of the machine must be followed.

 Giving Medication Inhaled Through the Nose